-These potato tacos are filled with Mexican-spiced mashed potatoes and lightly fried to create the perfect crispy crunchy outside and creamy interior.
-Stuff them with shredded cabbage and pico de gallo for a fresh and bright bite!
+These crispy potato tacos (tacos de papa) are filled with potatoes and lightly fried to create the perfect crispy crunchy outside and creamy interior.
+Stuff or top them with salsa, sour cream, cheese, and more!

 How to make Potato Tacos

 Step 1: Make the potato filling.
 Start by cooking russet potatoes in boiling water until they’re tender, about 20 to 25 minutes.

 Strain out the water and add some butter, garlic, cumin, and salt to give them a delicious yet subtle Mexican flavor.
 Mash them to your desired consistency, and it’s time to get frying!

 Step 2: Assemble the tacos.
 Spread about 1/4 cup of the mashed potatoes onto one side of a corn tortilla.

 Fold it over and press down lightly so that the tortilla “sticks” to the potatoes and stays closed.